jwesy0/libmrs/README.md

 ----

 ### **TODO**:
-- Port to Linux, at least;
+- Port to Linux, at least
-- Release dynamic libraries